 A few years ago selling a home was easy for both the homeowner and the real estate agent.
 Fill out some forms, snap a few photos, put it in the MLS (multiple listing service), and it generally sold within a month or two -- sometimes in a day or two!

-My feeling is that well-priced desirable homes sell quickly, some in a very reasonable 3-6 month time frame.
+My feeling is that well-priced desirable homes sell quickly, some in a very reasonable less-than-three-month time frame.
 Very desirable homes can sell in days, but homes that aren't priced right and are not staged can still languish on the market.

 Also, it has been my observation, that buyers are less willing to take on homes that need updating.
 A few years ago, our older bungalows in North and West Asheville sold with original windows, old kitchens and baths, and other "deferred maintenance issues."
 Now, buyers pass over homes with these issues because there are other choices out there.
 And they will pay more for the "shiny penny."